pnordahl/monorail/README.md

 ## Overview

-`monorail` blends features of build systems like `bazel` and `buck` with the simplicity and flexibility of command runners like `make` and `just`.
-It manages dependencies and target mapping with `bazel`-like change tracking, enabling selective rebuilds and efficient parallel execution.
-Additionally, `monorail` provides a CLI-driven workflow for running custom code in any language across any subset of your monorepo.
+`monorail` blends features of build systems like `bazel` and `buck` with the simplicity and flexibility of command runners like `make` and `just` to create a lightweight monorepo development system.
+It combines a graph representation of your repository with incremental change tracking, enabling guided and efficient parallel execution across any subset of your monorepo.

 `monorail` is internally driven by two things: